wgma00/PokemonShowdownBot/COMMANDS.md

 - `anagram new` : Generates a new anagram from a Pokémon or a move.
 - `anagram hint` : Display the hint for the current anagram
 - `anagram end` : Forcefully ends the current game, revealing the solution
+- Doing `.anagram` without any parameter prints out the current anagram if one exists.

+### Periodic Parser ###
+Periodic Parser is a game where you attempt to string together the least amount  elements from the periodic table that spell out the generated word.
+Do note, that some isotopes for certain elements are also included to for more fun.
+Examples of this are the isotopes for the element 'H' hydrogen being: 'd' for deuterium, 't' for tritium.
+Also note, that all element names may not be up to date with current IUPAC standards.
+- `periodic new`: generates a new periodic
+- `periodic hint`: Display a hint for the current word
+- `periodic end`: forcefully ends the current game, revealing the solution
-- Doing `~anagram` without any parameter prints out the current anagram if one exists.
+- Doing `.periodic` without any parameter prints out the current anagram if one exists.
 - `a` : Guess the solution.
 Everything after a is treated as the guess.

 #### Trivia ####
 Trivia is played in a 30 second guessing period and a 5 second wait between every question.
 Answers are only accepted during the answering period